sematext/docs/docs/agents/sematext-agent/index.md

 - Offers a full visibility over the basic operating system metrics on your hosts.
 For example,  you can easily spot CPU spikes and correlate them with other metric sources.
-- Agnostic and unified container monitoring to gain deep visibility into your containerized deployments.
+- Agnostic and unified container monitoring to gain deep visibility into your containerized deployments and orchestration platforms.
-- Discovers your network topology with eBPF-driven ultra efficient observability hooks.
+- Discovers your network topology with eBPF-driven ultra efficient observability tracers.
 - Collects a myriad of events such as Docker/Kubernetes life cycle events, package install/uninstall, OOMK and signal notifications among others.
 - Inventory tracking including packages, server details, container metadata and more.
-- Process monitoring that helps out to identify top CPU or memory consumers.
+- Process monitoring that helps out identifying top CPU or memory consumers.
 - Service discovery and automated monitoring for vanilla Docker and Kubernetes workloads.